 Practice your “notice muscle” by sharing good things that are happening in our community.

 Place your “Celebration Sighting” in the box each week so they can be celebrated during service.
-A few Celebrations mentioned in church on Sunday,

 Want to take it to the next level?
 REACH OUT to those we lift up with encouragement or support.